 The next step in air conditioner buying is to decide what special features, if any, you would like to have.
 Things such as seer (efficiency) and two speed units can be considered.
 You should watch for the common practice of "upselling".
 This is a process where a contractor will give you a bargain price for the basic model and then add on extras to make the real profits.
 Normally, the quote will have three categories (options) which are sometimes referred to as good, better, and best.
 It is easy to be pressured into wasting some serious money.

 After you have decided what features you would like, continue your air conditioner buying process by choosing a brand.
 You can consult our brand rankings page to compare the quality of the units.

-You should get at least three quotes from local contractors.
+You should get at least three quotes from local contractors (you can use the form below to get four free local quotes).
 The quotes should include all parts, materials, taxes, labor, etc. to install and be in writing.
 Make sure that all the quotes are for the same type (seer, refrigerant type, etc.) and size of equipment.